hillerlab/GenomeAlignmentTools/README.md

 # Genome Alignment Tools

-Tools for improving the sensitivity and specificity of genome alignments
+This repository provides tools for improving the sensitivity and specificity of pairwise genome alignments [1,2].
+These tools make use of the alignment chain and net concept [3].

 # Requirements